obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

   - Limitations
 ---

-This page lists some of the common questions related to quotas and limitations for [[Introduction to Obsidian Sync|Obsidian Sync]].
+This page lists some of the common questions related to questions and limitations for [[Introduction to Obsidian Sync|Obsidian Sync]].

 ## General